MJoergen/HyperRAM/src/Example_Design/README.md

   value chosen here is obtained by trial-and-error, where empirically an interval of working values was determined and the centre of this interval was chosen.

+These two parameters are used to control the clock synthesis in [clk.vhd](clk.vhd).
+You can just leave them at their default values.